Custom Letterpress, Cute Cards, Stylish Invitations: These Are the Best Online Stationery Stores

 Q: When should I send out my holiday cards?

-Christmas cards should be sent the first week of December, and Hanukkah cards earlier, since the first night of Hanukkah is on November 28.
-Cards that simply express a “happy holidays” sentiment, meanwhile, can be sent anytime through the season.
+Christmas cards should be sent the first week of December, and Hanukkah cards earlier, since the first night of Hanukkah is on December 18.
+Cards that simply express a “Happy holidays” sentiment, meanwhile, can be sent anytime through the season.
 The holidays put a big strain on the mail system, so while a card might take three to seven days to arrive normally, it might take twice as long in December.

 A holiday-themed box set is a great option if you’re running a bit behind and don’t have time to wait for a custom order.
 And cards wishing the recipient a Happy New Year can go out through the first week of January—which offers more leeway if a holiday mailing just wasn’t in the cards this year.